 We will deliver on the challenges of today.
 I do not deny those challenges, but I face the facts in order to deliver on those challenges, rather than simply complaining.
 The hon.
 Gentleman should welcome the record capacity and the contact tracing, which are playing their part in responding to the virus.

 I think that we will be able to solve this problem in a matter of weeks.
-In his constituency yesterday, 194 people got their tests.
+In my right hon.
+Friend’s constituency yesterday, 194 people got their tests.
 We are managing to deliver record capacity, but as he well knows, demand is also high, and the response to that is to make sure we have prioritisation, so that the people who most need them can get the tests that they need.

 With covid cases doubling every week, it is clear that laboratory capacity for diagnostic testing is not keeping pace with demand, leading to testing slots being cut.
 For example, only 70 new covid cases were reported in Scotland yesterday, yet 267 were reported today, many from tests carried out over the weekend.
 With a reported backlog of 185,000 tests, is the Secretary of State not concerned that results will not be received quickly enough to allow timely contact tracing, and that the delay in data means that new outbreaks will not be identified until they are out of control?
 Last week, the Secretary of State appeared to accept that additional NHS funding could allow hospital laboratories across the UK to rapidly increase their testing capacity, so can he confirm whether he plans such an approach, and on what timescale?

 Yes, I think it is important that we expand the NHS labs, and that we work across the whole of the UK to get the testing capacity needed.
 For instance, in Scotland, when there was a surge in demand for tests last month, we diverted more of the UK’s capacity to support people in Scotland, and we currently deliver more tests per head of population in Scotland than in the UK as a whole.
 In the tone of the hon.
-Lady’s question, it is absolutely necessary to work together, across party lines, between the Scottish devolved Government and the UK Government, to make sure that we get the support to the people of Scotland as to every other part of this country.
+Lady’s question, it is absolutely necessary to work together across party lines, between the Scottish devolved Government and the UK Government—for work to take place to make sure that we get the support to the people of Scotland as to every other part of this country.

 May I ask the Secretary of State about the rule of six?
 Many of my constituents struggle to understand why they can play five-a-side football but two connected families of five each cannot meet.
 Will the Secretary of State look at flexibility when local rates permit, and also at excluding under-12s from the rule?
 Christmas is just around the corner.
 I know he has to think of the health of the nation, but I really urge some flexibility on the part of the Government.